Smoothed Differential Privacy: Differential Privacy and Its Interpretations

 \section{Differential Privacy and Its Interpretations}

-In this paper, we use $\nagent$ to denote the number of records (entries) in a database $x\in\calX^n$, where $\calX$ denotes all possible values for a single entry. $\nagent$ also represents the number of agents when one individual can only contribute one record.
-Let $||x-x'||_1$ denote the number of different records (the $\ell_1$ distance) between database $x$ and $x'$.
-We say that two databases are {\em neighboring}, if they contain no more than one different entry. \begin{definition}[\textbf{\boldmath Differential privacy}] Let $\calM$ denote a randomized algorithm and $\calS$ be a subset of the image space of $\calM$. $\calM$ is said to be $(\epsilon,\delta)$-differentially private for some $\epsilon>0,\delta>0$, if for any $\calS$ and any pair of inputs $x$ and $x'$ such that $||x-x'||_1\leq 1$,
+In this paper, we use $\nagent$ to denote the number of records (entries) in a database $x\in\calX^n$, where $\calX$ denotes all possible values for a single entry. $\nagent$ also represents the number of agents when one agent (one individual) can only contribute one record.
+We say that two databases $\database,\database'$ are {\em neighboring} (denoted as $\database \neighbor \database'$) if one database can be gotten by replacing no more than one record from the other database.
+In the motivating example (Example~\ref{ex:internal-noise}), $\mathcal{X} = \{0,1\}$, where $0$ represents a vote to one candidate while $1$ represents the vote to the other candidate.
+Database $x$ represents all voters’ votes (a $n$-dimensional binary vector).
+A record represents a single dimension (\emph{e.g.}, the $i$-th dimension) of $x$.
+Two databases are considered to be neighboring if no more than one voter’s vote is different.

+\begin{definition}[\textbf{\boldmath Differential privacy}] Let $\calM$ denote a randomized algorithm and $\calS$ be a subset of the image space of $\calM$.
+Throughout this paper, image space" represents the space for the image of the (randomized) mechanism. $\calM$ is said to be $(\epsilon,\delta)$-differentially private for some $\epsilon>0,\delta>0$, if for any $\calS$ and any pair of neighboring database $\database,\database'$,